JWST High-Contrast Imaging in APT

 Main article: APT Special Requirements

 Setting the appropriate Special Requirements is a very important step for coronagraphic observations.
-At the very least, users must place the Sequence Observations ...
-Non-interruptible special requirement for the observations that are part of a coronagraphic sequence, to force the Visit Planner to look at the collective schedulability of the entire set (see below).
+At the very least, use the Sequence Observations ...
+Non-interruptible special requirement for observations that are part of a coronagraphic sequence to force the Visit Planner to look at the collective schedulability of the entire set (see below).

 If a roll dither is required for the science target observations, the appropriate Aperture PA Offset ... special requirement must be placed on them.
-If a second sequence at a larger PA offset is needed, the Aperture PA Offset ... special requirement must be set between the two sequences; and so forth.
-The cases needing this level of attention to detail should be checked out ahead of planning, with the Coronagraphic Visibility Tool.
-This will avoid the disappointment of only discovering that the needed angles are impossible to observe when checking the schedulability with the APT Visit Planner much later in the proposing process.
+If you require another observation sequence at a larger offset (which will have to be at a different time), use the Aperture PA Offset ... special requirement to specify the desired angle.
+Hint: you should use the Coronagraphic Visibility Tool prior to your APT planning session to understand the range of angles available for your target, in order to avoid the disappointment of only discovering that the needed angles are impossible to observe when you run the APT Visit Planner.

 The observation templates contain a major tab labeled Special Requirements, which provides access to the controls in APT for specifying the various special requirements.
 For some of the more complicated sequences involving multiple instruments, filters, or occulters, setting the special requirements can be tricky, and some iterations may be needed.
 Users should consult the examples of coronagraphic sequences and practice with the JWST APT coronagraphic sequence examples provided.